 Non-pressure Retaining Parts of a Valve

-Gland sleeve or bush is used to keep gland packing inside the stuffing box.
+Bush or Gland sleeve or is used to keep gland packing inside the stuffing box.

 Valve Trim Chart